 New Student Special

-Sign up for our New Student Special today and receive 30 days of unlimited yoga at both our studio locations for just $30- just $1 per day!
+Sign up for our New Student Special today and receive one month of unlimited yoga at both our studio locations for just $49 - less than $2 per day!
 Try all of our class styles and experience everything we have to offer.
 See improvements in your body, better sleep, less stress, toning, weight loss, increased flexibility etc. The more you practice, the more powerful the benefits.
-A minimum of three times per week will average just $2.50 per class.
-Practice five times per week for just $1.50 per class, and the benefits you receive will be priceless.
 Don’t delay, start now!

 WE ❤︎ beginners

 We realize you may be nervous about starting a yoga practice, but we invite you to come as you are — no experience necessary – and you don’t have to be super fit, either.
 The majority of our classes are all-levels, meaning they are appropriate for beginners and experienced yogis alike.
 Our inviting community of Instructors and practitioners wholeheartedly embraces this philosophy.
 There’s no need to pre-register.
 Just bring the essentials to class with you and sign up at the registration desk on your first visit to Inner Fire Yoga.